 Our yards and gardens rest on traditional village sites of the Multnomah, Wasco, Cowlitz, Kathlamet, Clackamas, Bands of Chinook, Tualatin, Kalapuya, Molalla, and many other tribes.
 Native peoples have made their homes, cultivated their communities, and have cared for the lands along the Columbia River for tens of thousands of years.
 We respectfully acknowledge and honor all Indigenous communities—past, present, future—and are grateful for their ongoing and vibrant presence.

 We also acknowledge the systemic policies of genocide, relocation, and assimilation that still impact many Indigenous/Native American families today.
 As the descendants of colonizers and perpetual guests on these lands, we respect the work of Indigenous leaders and families, and pledge to make ongoing efforts to recognize their knowledge, creativity, and resilience.

 Sparrowhawk is fiercely women-owned and operated by Nikkie West and Tracy Cozine.
 Nikkie and Tracy met working for the Backyard Habitat Certification Program in 2015 and immediately hit it off based on our shared love of native plants and gardening for a better planet.
-Over the years, we also learned that our region desperately needed better access to native plants; a private-sector solution that could scale-up and skillfully meet the momentous tide of enthusiasm for habitat gardening, while staying based-in, and for the benefit of, the planet and the community.
-We started brainstorming and eventually launched Sparrowhawk in 2019.
+Over the years, we also learned that our region desperately needed better access to native plants.
+We began brainstorming a private-sector solution that could scale-up and skillfully meet the momentous tide of enthusiasm for habitat gardening, while staying based-in, and for the benefit of, the planet and the community.
+We eventually manifested Sparrowhawk in 2019.